-- Represent a set as a list of elements (with duplicates). - Operations on sets then become operations on lists. - But ... not all functions on lists are proper functions on sets (e.g. length) - In a proper implementation one needs to maintain several invariants. - What are the proper proof principles for finite sets?
+- Represent a set as a list of elements (with duplicates). - Operations on sets then become operations on lists. - But ... not all functions on lists are proper functions on sets (e.g. length) - In a proper implementation one needs to maintain several invariants. - What are the proper proof principles and function definition principles for finite sets?